Another Win for Gordon & Rees! Judge Finds NM HSD Arbitrary, Capricious, and Not Otherwise in Accordance of Law! And JUSTICE PREVAILS!

 And, certainly, do not conduct an investigation, discard the results, and accuse 87% of your behavioral health care providers in your state.
 Think of the recipients!!
 The employees!!
 And all the families affected!!

-Posted on October 26, 2015, in "Single State Agency", Accountability, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, Behavioral health, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, DHHS, Division of Medical Assistance, Due process, Extrapolations, Federal Law, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Judicial Review, Jurisdiction, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, NC, New Mexico, North Carolina, OAH, Office of Administrative Hearings, PCG, Petitions for Contested Cases, Post-Payment Reviews, Public Consulting Group, Public Consulting Group, Regulatory Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged 42 CFR 431.10, Administrative court, Administrative Law Judge, Audit, Behavioral health, Centers for Medicare and Medicaid Services, CMS, Developmentally disabled, DHHS, Division of Medical Assistance, DMA, Easter Seals El Mirador, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Jim Kerlin, Knicole Emanuel, Mark Johnson, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid recipients, Medicaid Services, Mental health, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, North Carolina, Office of Administrative Hearings, Patsy Romero, Petition for judicial review, Public Consulting Group, Robert Shaw, Santa Fe New Mexican, Single state agency, Single state entity, Substance abuse, The Counseling Center.
+Posted on October 26, 2015, in "Single State Agency", Accountability, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Rights, Behavioral health, CMS, Credible Allegations of Fraud, Criminal Medicaid Fraud, Division of Medical Assistance, Due process, Extrapolations, Federal Law, Fraud, Health Care Providers and Services, Innocent Until Proven Guilty, Judicial Review, Jurisdiction, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, NC, NC DHHS, New Mexico, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Public Consulting Group, Regulatory Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged 42 CFR 431.10, Administrative court, Administrative Law Judge, Audit, Behavioral health, Centers for Medicare and Medicaid Services, CMS, Developmentally disabled, Division of Medical Assistance, DMA, Easter Seals El Mirador, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Jim Kerlin, Knicole Emanuel, Mark Johnson, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid recipients, Medicaid Services, Mental health, NC DHHS, New Mexico, New Mexico Behavioral Health Providers, New Mexico behavioral health subcommittee, North Carolina, Office of Administrative Hearings, Patsy Romero, Petition for judicial review, Public Consulting Group, Robert Shaw, Santa Fe New Mexican, Single state agency, Single state entity, Substance abuse, The Counseling Center.
 Bookmark the permalink.
 1 Comment.